sandipccmb/Responsive-and-agile-vaccination-strategies-/README.md

-Responsive and agile vaccination strategies against COVID-19 in India Sandip Mandal; Nimalan Arinaminpathy; Balram Bhargava; Samiran Panda
+Responsive and agile vaccination strategies against COVID-19 in India.

+Authors: Sandip Mandal; Nimalan Arinaminpathy; Balram Bhargava; Samiran Panda

 This repository contains codes and data used to simulate and analyze COVID-19 vaccination strategies in India.
 1. Impact of rapidly responsive vaccination strategies